andykuo1/lunarwind/src/card/README.md

 using the same ingredients, everyone will be slower (take more turns) since they will all be using the same cards out of the community chest.

+Each turn it replaces only 1 card on the table.

 Versatility should probably go up with rarity

 A deck of customer and events.